SinghRavindr/EduSync/README.md

 ## 📽️ Demo & Deliverables

 •⁠  ⁠*Demo Video Link:* [https://www.youtube.com/watch?v=eRe7w2I6CzE]
-•⁠  ⁠*Pitch Deck / PPT Link:* [https://docs.google.com/presentation/d/1hIWxk1hUs1sc4iW7C5nHWVCxpmqBoAZx8lyaTqUZpmc/edit?usp=sharing]

 ---

 ---

 ## 🧪 How to Run the Project
-Either visit our live website at *[https://lectura-omega.vercel.app](https://lectura-omega.vercel.app)* or run the project locally by following the steps below:
+Either visit our live website at *(coming soon..)* or run the project locally by following the steps below:
 ### Requirements:
 •⁠  ⁠Node.js
 •⁠  ⁠Next.js